You know that look of confusion when someone is just

 Learn From The Best

-Attend our two-day workshop and learn from the best in a relaxed vacation-like atmosphere gaining knowledge through practice with expert guidance.
+Attend either of our virtual workshops and learn from the best in a relaxed atmosphere gaining knowledge through practice with expert guidance.

 You Know This Will Rock!